Frequently Asked Questions

 What does a team do?

-Students work together during the season to solve their choice of one of six competitive challenges.
-The team then presents their rehearsed or improvisational solution in a 5 to 8 minute performance and solves an Instant Challenge (on-the-spot creative challenge) at one of the Regional Tournaments typically held across Minnesota in February and March.
-This season, all teams will compete at the Affiliate Tournament on April 23.
+Choose and solve a Challenge – Students work together during the season to solve their choice of one of six competitive challenges.
+The team then presents their rehearsed or improvisational solution in a 5 to 8 minute performance and solves an Instant Challenge (on-the-spot creative challenge) at one of the Regional Tournaments held across Minnesota in March.
 The highest ranking teams earn the opportunity to travel to the Global Finals Tournament in May.
 Most importantly, they have FUN while gaining life skills!